 Public Art on the Joe Louis Greenway will continue to reach beyond conventional assumptions about the form, function and value of public art.
-Public art can be integrated into every facet of the greenway and can be utilized to bridge com
+Public art can be integrated into every facet of the greenway and can be utilized to bridge communities, shape narratives, advance equity, boost economy and serve as legitimate mechanisms for positive branding and social change.
+In order to achieve these lofty outcomes, the project stakeholders will embrace innovation, creative risk-taking and investment in public art on the greenway.

-OPPORIUNITES FOR ARTISTIC INTERVENTION
+OPPORTUNITIES FOR ARTISTIC INTERVENTION